zoltraks/hokey-stereo-test/docs/README.md

 1) HOKEY plays too quietly, and not -6 dB, but rather -10 dB

-2) HOKEY is out of tune because it is probably intended to be used in NTSC machine, which, when combined with a PAL machine, results in a frequency shift to slightly higher frequencies (450 Hz vs 440 Hz)
+2) HOKEY is out of tune, playing slightly higher frequencies (450 Hz vs 440 Hz for A<sub>4</sub>)

-3) HOKEY tends to play in inverted phase
+3) HOKEY generates sound in inverted phase

 4) HOKEY does not play the highest noise frequencies (distortion $8, divisor $00)

-5) HOKEY has errors in generating a clean tone (might be a result of point two)
+5) HOKEY has glitches when generating pure tone

 # Downloads